 insertLast(): Adds an item at the rear of Deque.

-In addition to above operations, following operations are also supported
+deleteLast(): Deletes an item from the rear of Deque.
+In addition to the above operations, the following operations are also supported.

-getFront(): Gets the front item from queue.
+getFront(): Gets the front item from the queue.

 getRear(): Gets the last item from queue.